High quality and very attractive Edwardian mahogany revolving bookcase - antique

 Description

 High-quality and very attractive Edwardian, swivel mahogany display cabinet with satin crossbanding, finely inlaid central panels and paneled sides, standing on cross supports with casters.
-This charming, antique cabinet is in original condition, with some restorations.
+This attractive, antique cabinet is in original condition, with some restorations.

 Luxurious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque styles.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
+It features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details